Code-Institute-Submissions/Jack-McKenna/README.md

 ### How does it work?

+This web app is programmed using the Angular JS framework.
+THe app provides users the ablitiy to:

+- View the story of Jack McKenna and services he can provide.
+- View Contact information on how to get in touch.
+- View specific services he can provide.
+- View current social netorks of Jack McKenna.
-Users can submit information that is sent to jackmckenna requiring booking availablity.
+- Submit information that is sent to jackmckenna requiring booking availablity.

 Site is styled with bootstrap and JQuery.

 ## Features